JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

 Past attempts for antigen preparation methods for autologous cancer vaccines have relied on enzymatic digestion or mechanical disruption, which lack the precision and reproducibility required for optimal immune activation.
 UV laser lithography is widely used in semiconductor fabrication to achieve nanoscale precision (currently the smallest transistor is 2nm which is much smaller than a 20-30 nm ribosome).
 The same principles can be applied to fragment tumor-associated antigens in a controlled manner, ensuring the generation of appropriately sized peptides for major histocompatibility complex (MHC) presentation.

 Ultraviolet frequency is extremely well suited for breaking organic C-C, C-N bonds.
 In fact, “laser capture microdissection” is a known method of using UV lasers to dissect individual cells.
 Fluorine-based excimer laser that operate in the UV-C range (around 193 nm), are also used in eye surgery.
 Deep UV (200–300 nm) can interact with proteins and DNA without massive heat buildup, making it ideal for precise antigen fragmentation.
 Femtosecond (fs) or picosecond (ps) pulsed UV lasers are especially good at breaking bonds and not disrupting surrounding tissue.
+You do not need to reduce the size down to 15-20 amino acids which is the length of peptide that MHC molecules present.
+After phagocytosis, lysosomal processing will do that and select the best antigen candidates.
+Breaking the cells into bite sized bits is the key.

 X-rays are another excellent frequency candidate.
 In fact, x ray photomasks exist, and lithography systems can achieve nearly the same precision as those that employ UV light.
 X-rays have significantly less absorption and greater penetration than UV light.
 For comparison, let’s do a thought experiment.
 The cell membrane is approximately 10nm thick.
 Approximately 20-40% of known tumor associated antigens (TAA), are membrane bound.
 As a safety margin, let’s see the penetration of UV and X rays of 100 nm of tightly wound keratin.
 By some estimates, the UV (300–350 nm) transmission is ~30–40%, and X-ray (1-10 keV) transmission 99%.
 But they are higher energy and break bonds much more effectively when they interact.